 - Requests for ADA accommodations should be made as soon as possible but no later than 48 hours before the public hearing.

-- Organizations are encouraged to limit their presentation to one speaker.
+- Organizations are encouraged to limit their presentation to no more than 5 speakers.

-- If providing phone testimony, callers will receive a phone call, originating from 703-324-1020, just before their turn.
-For the best connection into the meeting, use a land line or, if using a cell phone, do not use the speaker function while testifying.
+- Speakers will submit live testimony via phone during the hearing.
+Callers will receive a phone call just before their turn.
+For the best connection to the meeting, use a land line, or, if using a cell phone, do not use the speaker function while testifying.

 - The Chair reserves the right to modify the guidelines on site for the smooth operation of the public forum.